|

 of 5°C, 50°C and 50°C and in the stress range

-of the original test data obtained by Wiese et al.
+of the original test data obtained by Wiese et al. Clearly, the flip-chip creep model and the master-curve of

 the tensile SAC creep model follow different trends.
 A similar